 This is where BASE comes into play.
 It’s a Web front end to the database that presents the Snort alert data.
 This provides the information a network or security administrator needs to identify threats and enact controls to reduce the threats.

-Administering the IDS
+Administering the Intrusion Detection System

 After a successful installation, pointing a Web browser to the IDS will produce a summary alert window.